 9. Make data informed decisions

 Data is one of the most powerful elements in M&E. Both qualitative and quantitative data articulates the behaviors and circumstances behind those numerical and categorical data.
-When compared against the project indicators, data provide clear evidence of the real performance of the project, thus allowing the project team to make decisions grounded in reality and facts, instead of assumptions.
+When compared against the project indicators, data provide clear evidence of the real performance of the project, thus allowing the project team to make decisions grounded in reality and facts over assumptions.

 10. Consider using technology to enhance your M&E

-As demands for greater transparency, real-time data collection, instant feedback, quantifiable results and remote monitoring have increased, the role of ‘Information and Communications Technologies (ICT)’ has gained momentum in M&E. With so many cutting edge technological tools and software available in the market, you can easily save time and resources, improve your efficiency, avoid human errors and increase the value and impact of your project.
+As demands for greater transparency, real-time data collection, instant feedback, quantifiable results and remote monitoring have increased, the role of ‘Information and Communications Technologies (ICT)’ has gained momentum in M&E. With so many cutting edge technological tools and software available in the market for each and every component of M&E, you can easily save time, resources and unnecessary frustrations.
+Moreover, you can improve your efficiency, avoid human errors and increase the value and impact of your project.

 Explore intuitive tools to collect real-time data with ease from multiple online or offline sources, reach a larger audience through digital reporting tools, compare your actuals vs. targets with indicator management tools and more.
 The technological possibilities for M&E are simply limitless.